Logo Icon

 Ques 5: Which of the following is a valid defense against the prosecution under Section 138 of the Negotiable Instruments Act?

-4. The drawer's statement that the cheque was post-dated.
+4. The statement that the cheque was post-dated.

-Ques 6: Under the Act, when must a payee make a demand for payment after receiving notice of a dishonored cheque?
+Ques 6: Under the Act, when must a payee demand payment after receiving notice of a dishonored cheque?

 1. Within 24 hours